User management

 This type of authentication can be selected manually in user preferences.

-Login process using certificate is following:
+Login process using a certificate works as follows:

-1. Server send random challenge to client
+1. The server sends a random challenge to the client

-3. Server validates certificate using CA certificate
+3. The server validates the certificate using its CA certificate

 Certificate management